Bungay Marathon Information

 - Organised parking for competitors and supporters

-- Collect Race Numbers and Timing Chips on the day.
-(Chip timing provided by Chip Timing UK)
+- Collect Race Numbers and Timing Chips on the day

-- Male and female showering and changing facilities
+- Male and female showering, toilets and changing facilities

 - Medical and First Aid Support

-- Medal and good bag for Half and Full Marathon
+- Medal and goody bag for 10 km, Half and Full Marathon

 - Refreshments available for runners, friends and family